dsccommunity/SqlServerDsc/source/WikiSource/Home.md

 Here you will find all the information you need to make use of the SqlServerDsc DSC resources in the latest release.
-This includes details of the resources that are available, current capabilities and known issues, and information to help plan a DSC based implementation of SqlServerDsc.
+This includes details of the resources that are available, current capabilities, known issues, and information to help plan a DSC based implementation of SqlServerDsc.

 Please leave comments, feature requests, and bug reports for this module in the [issues section](../issues) for this repository.